-This delicious paleo stuffed salmon recipe was shared with us by our friends at Foods Matter, an online magazine for allergies and other autoimmune disorders.
-They suggest this dish as an alternative Christmas dinner for those who aren’t fans of fowl.
-But we think it’s also a great dish weeknights, since it’s relatively fast, easy, rich in healthy fats, and loaded with green vegetables.
-It’s also a wonderful meal for various special diets, including dairy-free, gluten-free, and even Whole30!
+This delicious, dairy-free stuffed salmon recipe was originally shared with us by our friends at Foods Matter, an online magazine for allergies and other autoimmune disorders.
+They suggested this dish as an alternative to classic holiday dinners, but we think it’s also a great weeknight dish.
+It’s relatively fast, easy, rich in healthy fats, and loaded with green vegetables.
+It’s also a wonderful meal for various special diets, including paleo, gluten-free, and even Whole30!

 Healthy Stuffed Salmon with Creamy Dairy-Free Avocado Sauce

 This easy dinner is delicious as is, but we do have a few quick updates for guidance and alternatives if needed.

 - How Much Salt?
 I’m not a fan of “salt to taste” when you’re salting raw foods!
 I would start with 1 teaspoon salt on the salmon.
 Once cooked, you can salt the entire dish to taste, as desired.
 For the sauce, I would start with 1/4 teaspoon, and add more to taste.
 Please note that the sodium listed in the recipe does not include any added salt.
 Each 1/4 teaspoon of salt adds 97 milligrams of sodium per serving.